WKHarmon/led-sectional/docs/kit.md

 ## Using the Kit
 Details on how to upload firmware and use the kit can be found [here](index.md#software).

+## Limitations
+There are a couple of limitations to note:
+* This is still a DIY project.
+I’m trying to make it pretty polished, but it’ll be a little rough around the edges.
+The color of the case and the board may change.
+* The Wemos modules only support 2.4 GHz WiFi, and you should ensure that you have a solid signal wherever you plan to put the map.
+* I’ve tested this to about 100 LEDs.
+It shouldn’t have much trouble handling any single sectional, but if you plan to use a much larger area let me know so I can test it ahead of time.

 ## Open Source
 Everything about the kit is open source.
 The code lives [here](https://github.com/WKHarmon/led-sectional/blob/master/led-sectional.ino).
 If you'd like to make your own PCB, the Eagle files are [here](https://github.com/WKHarmon/led-sectional/tree/master/pcb%20files), and if you have a 3D Printer the STL files for the enclosure are [here](https://github.com/WKHarmon/led-sectional/tree/master/enclosure%20stl%20files).